-It's become a cliche to hear and read of attention spans becoming shorter, but numbers suggest otherwise.
-From binge-watching television shows to sitting in cinemas and to reading magazines, there's overwhelming evidence that humans still have the capacity to focus for long periods of time in the right context.
+It’s become a cliche to hear and read of attention spans becoming shorter, but numbers suggest otherwise.
+From binge-watching to cinemas to magazines, there’s overwhelming evidence that humans still have the capacity to focus for long periods of time in the right context.

 Nielsen has released its National Readership Survey Q2 2016 – Q1 2017 to reveal New Zealand’s top 10 magazines according to readership.
 And holding strong at the top is AA Directions while KiaOra pipped NZ Geographic at the post to reclaim its spot on the 10th rung.